 Fall Lawn Fertilization

 If you only fertilize once a year, fall is the best and most important time.
-In the fall you are feeding your lawn to build food reserves.
-The roots will go into winter strong and healthy and better prepared to green up faster in spring.
-For cool season grasses, we recommend an application of Milorganite around Labor Day and once again around Thanksgiving-before the first major deep freeze or snowfall in your area.
-Warm season grasses also prefer a Labor Day application and an early October feeding or an application in conjunction with overseeding.
+You’ll be feeding your lawn and allowing it to build up a food reserve as winter approaches.
+The roots will be strong and healthy, and your lawn will be better prepared to green up quickly in spring.
+In the north, we recommend applying Milorganite around Labor Day and once again around Thanksgiving, before the first major freeze or snowfall.
+In the south, apply Milorganite around Labor Day and again in early-October, or fertilize in conjunction with overseeding.

-Once the cooler fall temperatures arrive, mowing at the highest setting on your mower should continue until the lawn begins to go dormant.
-Once the lawn is dormant, you can drop the height of cut to about 2" for cool season grasses and 1" for warm season species.
+Once cooler fall temperatures arrive, mow your lawn at the highest setting possible on your mower until the lawn begins to go dormant.
+Once the lawn is dormant, you can drop the mowing height to 2" for northern grasses and 1" for southern grasses.

-Leave fallen leaves on the lawn and make several passes over them with your lawn mower to mulch them small enough to stay on the lawn.
-If chopped finely enough, the leaves will slowly decompose and add organic matter to the soil.
+After leaves have fallen, rather than rake them up, make several passes with your lawn mower to mulch them until finely chopped—about the size of a quarter.
+You should still be able to see the lawn through the chopped leaves.
+The leaves will slowly decompose and add valuable nitrogen and organic matter to the soil.

 As long as your lawn is growing it needs water.
 So even though the temperature is starting to drop, make sure your lawn continues to get one inch of water every week either from rain or irrigation.